Can I run it? Find out what games your PC can run now!

-Utilizing UserBenchmark, you can get a good idea for how large the gap between what you’re running and the recommended components are.
+Utilizing comparisons, you can get a good idea of how large the gap between what you’re running and the recommended components are.
 However, if you’re still new to the scene, you should consider asking for advice before buying a game you might not be capable of running.

 At the end of the day, though, there are going to be scenarios where you simply can’t run a game with a satisfying level of performance.
 More recently, some modern titles may outright refuse to run if you have less than 6GB of RAM in your system, though these are typically few and far between.

 If you can’t run a game and you spent real money on it, we recommend getting a refund.
 Steam, UPlay, GOG, and Origin all offer full refunds in this scenario!
 Most brick-and-mortar retailers will offer this, too, but you’ll need to keep your receipt if you’re returning the game.

 You can also run a demo of the game, but these have unfortunately become quite rare in modern PC gaming.
 (Steam also offers free trials of games, so if you’re interested but unsure, then just test.)
 If a game you’re interested in does offer a demo, though, be smart and try it out before you buy it!
 Even with refunds in play, it can often take days to get your money back on a game that doesn’t work with your system.

 And that’s just about everything!
 We hope that this article helped you learn how to tell if your computer can run a game.
 If you have any other questions or concerns, comment below and let us know!
 We’ll do our best to help you.